Studio Safety and Security

 Open buildings are a security risk.
 Many art buildings have open access with limited security or surveillance.
 While this is great for getting the pubic in on First Thursdays or other open studio events, it also leaves the door open for some sketchy folks to poke around in your business.

-Some good habits to instill is talk to your neighbors.
-If you share doors or areas of the building that need to be locked, get in a good habit together.
+One good habit to instill to have these conversations with your neighbors.
+If you share doors or areas of the building that need to be locked, get in good habits together.
 My neighbors and I share spaces behind 2 additional locked doors which remain accessible during normal business hours.
-After that time frame,either the doors are shut or I make sure to lock up before I leave for the evening.
-You can also get in good habits of locking doors behind you for example if you work late in the evening at your studio space, locking the door as you leave to use the restroom or locking yourself in your studio for safety.
+After that time frame, either the doors are shut or I make sure to lock up before I leave for the evening.
+You can also get in good habits of locking doors behind you for example if you work late in the evening at your studio space, locking the door as you leave to use the restroom, or locking yourself in your studio for safety.

-If you studio is a sketchy space or is in a not so safe neighborhood, tell someone when you head there or bring a buddy along with.
+If your studio is a sketchy space or is in a not-so-safe neighborhood, tell someone when you head there or bring a buddy along with you.
 Be vocal about the security issues that are happening in your building and make sure your management or landlord knows what’s happening.
-Always call the cops if you feel unsure about someone or something in your building.
+Always call for help if you feel unsure about someone or something in your building.
 Save the management company’s number in your phone.
 One reason is of course if you get locked out, two is in case you need to report any suspicious activity.